creativecstudios/spring/webapp_using_springBoot.md

 		return "Home";
 	}

-// when client asks request to about or home or... page the spring dosen't no where to call the about or home or... page
-// To indicate that we use @Requestmappint befor the method
+// when client asks request to 'about' or 'home' or... page we should call the particular page by executing a method.
+But spring doesn't know how to accept the request // and where the method is.
+So we use @RequestMapping("home") above that method.

 	@RequestMapping("about")
 	public String about() {

   // usually spring allows us to loose coupling by reducing the call like about.jsp
-  // we just return about (i.e) the name of the file dont need to reperesent the extension such as .jsp,.html,etc.
+  // we just return 'about' (i.e the name of the file)  dont need to reperesent the extension such as .jsp,.html,etc.
   // Fot that we use application.properties mentioned below

 		return "About";